milwaukeedata/MKE_CD-markdown/readme.md

 Oh, and thank you for submitting your open records request, sharing it with the Community Database and posting your log online!

-## Open Records Request Communication Log
+## OPEN RECORDS REQUEST COMMUNICATION LOG

 ### 10/26/2016
 ##### FROM: Jabril Faraj - Reporter, Milwaukee Neighborhood News Service